-On your Tilt Brush Tools panel, you’ll see a number of different options and features.
+On your Tilt Brush panels, you’ll see a number of different options and features.
 Learn more about them below.

 You can choose a number of different virtual environments to paint in.
 For example, you can paint in Studio, Night Sky, Space or on a Dress Form.
 The lighting in the environment will affect the color of the brush stroke, but switching environments will not affect your existing brush strokes.

 To select the brush and color used for a stroke or the color in a reference image:

 - Position your controller on the brush stroke or the color in an image you want.

 - Press the trigger to confirm.